Stedi-Demos/netsuite-functions/README.md

 4. Using the Stedi Dashboard create a new [Stash Keyspace](https://www.stedi.com/app/stash) to store the received NetSuite data, set the name field to `netsuite-data` (or similar), then record this keyspace name in our `.env` file using the `NS_PO_STASH_KEYSPACE` variable.

-5. Using the Stedi Dashboard create a new [Bucket](https://www.stedi.com/app/buckets) to store your function execution payloads.
+5. Using the Stedi Dashboard create a new [Bucket](https://www.stedi.com/app/buckets) to store your function code.
 Set the bucket name in the `EXECUTIONS_BUCKET_NAME` variable in our `.env` file.

 6. You will require a set of OAUTH tokens to access your NetSuite REST API, these credentials should be stored in our `.env` file using the following names: